StudioKaa/amoclient/README.md

 	* May be one of: all, teachers
 	* This key determines if students might login to your application.
 You can still deny them from action using guards, but this will prevent student-users from being created at all.

+Now alter your User model by adding the line: `public $incrementing = false;`

 Lastly, you should remove any default users-migration from your app, because Amoclient will conflict with it.
 Do _not_ remove the user-model.

+###After login
+After a succesfull login, Amoclient will redirect you to '/amoclient/ready'.
+You may define a route in your applications `routes/web.php` file to handle this.